Hyperbaric Oxygen Therapy for Inflammatory Conditions of the Urinary Bladder

 - Patients taking the following concomitant medications: PDE5 inhibitors, carbonic anhydrase inhibitors, beta blockers, alpha blockers, nitrates.

-- Hillcrest Hosptial accepting new patients
+- Hillcrest Hosptial

 Lead Scientist at UCSD